Isaac Paredes Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to surrender 121 total home runs at a rate of 1.2 per game (to rank 16th in the league).
+- Astros pitchers combine to allow 122 total home runs at a rate of 1.2 per game (to rank 16th in baseball).

-- In his most recent appearance on Sunday against the Oakland Athletics, the right-hander went 5 2/3 innings, allowing two earned runs while surrendering one hit.
+- In his most recent appearance on Sunday against the Oakland Athletics, the righty went six innings, allowing two earned runs while surrendering six hits.

-- The 26-year-old has an ERA of 4.32, with 8.3 strikeouts per nine innings, in 19 games this season.
-Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.